SocialNerds/Lyrics-Generator/README.md

 Keras and some other libraries come pre-installed.
 You may remove them at your own discretion.

 The model is trained with a handful of lyrics to avoid copyright infringement stuff.
-You may improve the accuracy by adding more lyrics files.
+You may improve the accuracy by adding more lyrics.

 # Maintainer
 [Thanos Nokas](https://www.linkedin.com/in/thanosnokas)